Buyers Guidance and Resources

 We cannot complete the scope review until the completed scope review form, SOW and IGCE have been received.
 Note: If you do not hear back within five business days of submitting all documents, email OasisScopeReviews@gsa.gov for update.

-The methods of issuing a task order solicitation through OASIS are GSA eBuy, the OASIS Contractor and Email Distribution List, and Symphony Procurement Suite.
+You can place an order through GSA eBuy, the OASIS Contractor List (OCL), and Symphony Procurement Suite.

 GSA eBuy is a powerful and intuitive acquisition tool used by thousands of US federal agencies and military services worldwide to achieve required competition, best pricing and value.
 GSA eBuy saves you time and money - all while keeping you FAR compliant.